Jan. 25-Sept. 7, 2020

 - After selecting a mission, players make their way through the maze to learn about their chosen pollinator and target plant species.

 - Note: Guests are welcome to explore the maze on their own but mission boards are needed to participate in any of the missions.
-The maze is ideal for visitors who are of reading age and older.
-Younger guests can be helped with maze missions by their guardian.
+The maze missions are ideal for visitors ages 10 and older.
+Younger guests can be helped by their guardian.

 Meet the Pollinators: